prakashkukanoor/Three-Tier-Architecture/README.md

 - [Cyber Wizard team aws infrastructure](#CyberWizardInfra)

 ## Introduction
-This github repo is to mainatin terrafor and terragrunt code to create AWS Cloud Infrastructure for campus pulse inc.
+This github repo is to mainatin terraform and terragrunt code to create AWS Cloud Infrastructure for campus pulse inc.

 ## Installation
 - Install Homebrew